 At ELM, we got an opportunity to provide just-in-time learning for MAC Cosmetics, a global company that produces a rainbow of eyeshadows and lipsticks, skin care solutions, mascara, makeup tools, and fragrances.
 As you can imagine, there are a lot of products for their professional makeup artists to keep track of, not to mention product ingredients and the best products to suggest for certain skin types.

 All of this information was contained in their Product Knowledge Manual, a cumbersome paper beast that was hard to search and even harder to update.
 After sitting down with makeup artists, managers, and company executives, the ELM team determined that MAC needed a way for makeup artists to easily—and quickly—find product information at a moment’s notice while serving a customer.
-They needed just-in-time learning.
+They needed just-in-time training.

 The tool?
 ELM created an intranet site containing a digital version of the paper beast containing the same information, but with MAC branding and a powerful search engine that makeup artists could access on their mobile devices.
 And it had to be fast: MAC makeup artists couldn’t lose a potential sale waiting for information to download, so ELM’s solution also addressed mobile response times and varying bandwidth speeds.

 The makeup artists loved it.
 And so did management, who could review Google Analytics to see how the MAC artists were using the site, and who saved hundreds of thousands of dollars in updating, printing, and shipping the Product Knowledge Manual around the globe.
 Imagine this: one change to a line of lipsticks, and the paper beast was immediately out of date.
 Creating a digital version allowed MAC to continually update product information in real time.

 The MAC example highlights the many benefits of just-in-time training:

 - It can be accessed anywhere.
 Just-in-time learning is intended to meet learners where they are, when they need it, whether they’re on a production line or at a makeup counter.